-In May, July and August, irrigation was used on approximately 10,000 acres of cropland in 2020.
-This was below average for Skagit County due to periodic summer rains and cooler temperatures.
-2021 will increase these figures to all time highs.
+In June, July and August, irrigation was used on approximately 20,000 acres of cropland in 2021.
+This was a new record for Skagit County due to drought conditions.
 The main crops irrigated were corn, grass pasture, berries, potatoes, vegetable seed crops, and tree fruits.